tauhidshuvo/SQL/README.md

 - Calculate recency, frequency, and monetary scores for each customer.
 - Segment customers into categories based on RFM scores.

-# Cohort Analysis on SALES.RETAIL Dataset using SQL
+# Retail Sales Cohort Analysis Using SQL
-## Project Overview
+# Project Overview
-This project demonstrates how to perform cohort analysis on retail sales data stored in a SQL database.
-Cohort analysis is a powerful technique used to analyze customer retention and revenue behavior over time by grouping customers based on their first purchase date (cohort) and tracking their activity in subsequent months.
+This project analyzes retail sales data to perform cohort analysis—a powerful method to understand customer retention and revenue trends over time.
+Customers are grouped by their first purchase month, then tracked across subsequent months for retention and revenue behavior.

-# The analysis focuses on two main perspectives:
+# The analysis includes:

-Customer retention by cohort (count of active customers)
+Customer retention by cohort month

-Revenue retention by cohort (sum of revenue per cohort)
+Revenue retention by cohort month

-The SQL queries use advanced window functions, common table expressions (CTEs), and date/time functions to generate cohorts and calculate monthly retention metrics.
+The dataset is stored in the SALES.RETAIL table, and all analysis is done with SQL leveraging window functions, common table expressions (CTEs), and date manipulation.

-Dataset Description
+Dataset Details
 Database: SALES

 Table: RETAIL

 Key Columns:

-InvoiceNo: Unique invoice number for each transaction.

-CustomerID: Unique identifier for customers.
+InvoiceNo — unique invoice identifier

+CustomerID — unique customer identifier

-InvoiceDate: Date and time of invoice (string format: 'mm/dd/yyyy hh:mm').
+InvoiceDate — invoice date/time (string format: 'mm/dd/yyyy hh:mm')

-Quantity: Number of units purchased.

-UnitPrice: Price per unit.
+Quantity — number of items purchased

+UnitPrice — price per item

-# Environment Setup
+# Setup

 CREATE DATABASE IF NOT EXISTS SALES;
 USE SALES;

+# Data Exploration
+# Preview first 1000 rows

 SELECT * FROM SALES.RETAIL LIMIT 1000;

-SELECT count(*) FROM sales.retail; -- 404202
+Total records count

-SELECT count(*) FROM sales.retail
+SELECT COUNT(*) FROM SALES.RETAIL;

+# Records with missing CustomerID

-WHERE CUSTOMERID = ''; -- 103242
+SELECT COUNT(*) FROM SALES.RETAIL WHERE CUSTOMERID = '';

-SELECT *  FROM SALES.RETAIL LIMIT 10000;
+#Most recent invoice date

-SELECT max(InvoiceDate) FROM SALES.RETAIL; -- mm/dd/yyyy hh:mm
+SELECT MAX(InvoiceDate) FROM SALES.RETAIL;

+# Convert InvoiceDate string to DATETIME

 SELECT
   INVOICEDATE,
   STR_TO_DATE(INVOICEDATE, '%m/%d/%Y %H:%i') AS INVOICEDATE_IN_DATE
 FROM RETAIL
-LIMIT 1000;
+LIMIT 5;

+# Revenue Calculation per Invoice Line

 SELECT
   InvoiceNo,
   CUSTOMERID,
   STR_TO_DATE(INVOICEDATE, '%m/%d/%Y %H:%i') AS INVOICEDATE,
   ROUND(QUANTITY * UNITPRICE, 2) AS REVENUE
 FROM RETAIL
-    WHERE CUSTOMERID IS NOT NULL AND CUSTOMERID <> '' ORDER BY CUSTOMERID;
-# Basic Revenue Calculation
-Calculate revenue per transaction:

-SELECT
-        InvoiceNo,
-        CUSTOMERID,
-        STR_TO_DATE(INVOICEDATE, '%m/%d/%Y %H:%i') AS INVOICEDATE,
-        ROUND(QUANTITY * UNITPRICE, 2) AS REVENUE
-    FROM RETAIL
-    WHERE CUSTOMERID IS NOT NULL AND CUSTOMERID <> '' ORDER BY CUSTOMERID;
+WHERE CUSTOMERID IS NOT NULL AND CUSTOMERID <> '' ORDER BY CUSTOMERID
+LIMIT 5;

-# Cohort Analysis: Customer Retention
+# Customer Retention Cohort Analysis
+Groups customers by their first purchase month, then counts how many customers from each cohort made purchases in the subsequent months.

 WITH CTE1 AS (
   SELECT
     InvoiceNo,
     CUSTOMERID,
     STR_TO_DATE(INVOICEDATE, '%m/%d/%Y %H:%i') AS INVOICEDATE,
     ABS(ROUND(QUANTITY * UNITPRICE, 2)) AS REVENUE
   FROM RETAIL
-    WHERE CUSTOMERID IS NOT NULL AND CUSTOMERID <> '' ),
+  WHERE CUSTOMERID IS NOT NULL AND CUSTOMERID <> ''
+),
 CTE2 AS (
   SELECT
     InvoiceNo,
     CUSTOMERID,
     INVOICEDATE,
     DATE_FORMAT(INVOICEDATE, '%Y-%m-01') AS PURCHASE_MONTH,
     DATE_FORMAT(MIN(INVOICEDATE) OVER (PARTITION BY CUSTOMERID ORDER BY INVOICEDATE), '%Y-%m-01') AS FIRST_PURCHASE_MONTH, REVENUE
   FROM CTE1
 ),
 CTE3 AS (
   SELECT
     CUSTOMERID,
     FIRST_PURCHASE_MONTH,
     CONCAT(
       'Month_',
       PERIOD_DIFF(
         EXTRACT(YEAR_MONTH FROM PURCHASE_MONTH),
         EXTRACT(YEAR_MONTH FROM FIRST_PURCHASE_MONTH)
       )
     ) AS COHORT_MONTH
   FROM CTE2
 )
 SELECT
   FIRST_PURCHASE_MONTH AS Cohort,
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_0', CUSTOMERID, NULL)) AS "Month_0",
-    -- COUNT(DISTINCT CASE WHEN COHORT_MONTH = 'Month_0' THEN CUSTOMERID ELSE NULL END) AS "Month_0",
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_1', CUSTOMERID, NULL)) AS "Month_1",
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_2', CUSTOMERID, NULL)) AS "Month_2",
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_3', CUSTOMERID, NULL)) AS "Month_3",
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_4', CUSTOMERID, NULL)) AS "Month_4",
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_5', CUSTOMERID, NULL)) AS "Month_5",
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_6', CUSTOMERID, NULL)) AS "Month_6",
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_7', CUSTOMERID, NULL)) AS "Month_7",
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_8', CUSTOMERID, NULL)) AS "Month_8",
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_9', CUSTOMERID, NULL)) AS "Month_9",
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_10', CUSTOMERID, NULL)) AS "Month_10",
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_11', CUSTOMERID, NULL)) AS "Month_11",
   COUNT(DISTINCT IF(COHORT_MONTH = 'Month_12', CUSTOMERID, NULL)) AS "Month_12"
 FROM CTE3
 GROUP BY FIRST_PURCHASE_MONTH
 ORDER BY FIRST_PURCHASE_MONTH;
-# Explanation:

-Identify each customer's first purchase month (cohort).

-Calculate the difference in months between each purchase and the first purchase.

-Count distinct customers active in each cohort month.

-# Cohort Analysis: Revenue Retention
+# Revenue Retention Cohort Analysis
-This query calculates total revenue per cohort per month:
+Sums revenue for each cohort over subsequent months.

 WITH CTE1 AS (
   SELECT
     CUSTOMERID,
     STR_TO_DATE(INVOICEDATE, '%m/%d/%Y %H:%i') AS INVOICEDATE,
     ROUND(QUANTITY * UNITPRICE, 0) AS REVENUE
   FROM RETAIL
-    WHERE CUSTOMERID IS NOT NULL AND CUSTOMERID <> '' ),
+  WHERE CUSTOMERID IS NOT NULL AND CUSTOMERID <> ''
+),
 CTE2 AS (
   SELECT
     CUSTOMERID,
     INVOICEDATE,
     DATE_FORMAT(INVOICEDATE, '%Y-%m-01') AS PURCHASE_MONTH,
     DATE_FORMAT(MIN(INVOICEDATE) OVER (PARTITION BY CUSTOMERID ORDER BY INVOICEDATE), '%Y-%m-01') AS FIRST_PURCHASE_MONTH, REVENUE
   FROM CTE1
 ),
 CTE3 AS (
   SELECT
     CUSTOMERID,
     FIRST_PURCHASE_MONTH AS Cohort,
     CONCAT(
       'Month_',
       PERIOD_DIFF(
         EXTRACT(YEAR_MONTH FROM PURCHASE_MONTH),
         EXTRACT(YEAR_MONTH FROM FIRST_PURCHASE_MONTH)
       )
     ) AS COHORT_MONTH,
     REVENUE
   FROM CTE2
 )
 SELECT
   Cohort,
   SUM(CASE WHEN COHORT_MONTH = 'Month_0' THEN REVENUE ELSE 0 END) AS Month_0,
   SUM(CASE WHEN COHORT_MONTH = 'Month_1' THEN REVENUE ELSE 0 END) AS Month_1,
   SUM(CASE WHEN COHORT_MONTH = 'Month_2' THEN REVENUE ELSE 0 END) AS Month_2,
   SUM(CASE WHEN COHORT_MONTH = 'Month_3' THEN REVENUE ELSE 0 END) AS Month_3,
   SUM(CASE WHEN COHORT_MONTH = 'Month_4' THEN REVENUE ELSE 0 END) AS Month_4,
   SUM(CASE WHEN COHORT_MONTH = 'Month_5' THEN REVENUE ELSE 0 END) AS Month_5,
   SUM(CASE WHEN COHORT_MONTH = 'Month_6' THEN REVENUE ELSE 0 END) AS Month_6,
   SUM(CASE WHEN COHORT_MONTH = 'Month_7' THEN REVENUE ELSE 0 END) AS Month_7,
   SUM(CASE WHEN COHORT_MONTH = 'Month_8' THEN REVENUE ELSE 0 END) AS Month_8,
   SUM(CASE WHEN COHORT_MONTH = 'Month_9' THEN REVENUE ELSE 0 END) AS Month_9,
   SUM(CASE WHEN COHORT_MONTH = 'Month_10' THEN REVENUE ELSE 0 END) AS Month_10,
   SUM(CASE WHEN COHORT_MONTH = 'Month_11' THEN REVENUE ELSE 0 END) AS Month_11,
   SUM(CASE WHEN COHORT_MONTH = 'Month_12' THEN REVENUE ELSE 0 END) AS Month_12
 FROM CTE3
 GROUP BY Cohort
 ORDER BY Cohort;

-Explanation:

-Similar cohort grouping as customer retention.

-Calculates total revenue generated by each cohort in each month.

-# How to Use
-Ensure the SALES.RETAIL table is loaded with the retail sales data.
+# Usage Instructions
+Import your retail data into the SALES.RETAIL table.

-Run the initial exploratory queries to understand the dataset.
+Run the exploration queries to verify data completeness.

-Execute the cohort analysis queries to get customer count retention and revenue retention tables.
+Execute the cohort analysis queries to extract customer retention and revenue trends.

-Export the results for further visualization (e.g., in Excel, Power BI, Tableau).
+Use the results for further analysis or visualization in BI tools like Power BI, Tableau, or Excel.

+# Possible Extensions
+Calculate retention rates as a percentage of the original cohort.

+Segment cohorts by geography, product categories, or customer demographics.

+Expand analysis period beyond 12 months.

+Automate monthly cohort reporting with dashboards.